pugazhenthi-l/BizCardX/README.md

-# CardCrafter Pro: The Ultimate Business Card Management Suite
+# BizCardX's CardCrafter Pro: The Ultimate Business Card Management Suite

 CardCrafter Pro is a Streamlit-based web application designed to digitize, manage, and efficiently utilize business card information.
 With its user-friendly interface, CardCrafter Pro streamlines the process of capturing, editing, and exporting business card details, turning a pile of cards into a structured digital directory.